mehulagg/gitlab_test/doc/administration/pages/index.md

    gitlab_rails['pages_path'] = "/mnt/pages"
    ```

-1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the main GitLab server for the changes to take effect.
+1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the `main GitLab server` for the changes to take effect.

 ### Access control when running GitLab Pages on a separate server

 If you are [running GitLab Pages on a separate server](#running-gitlab-pages-on-a-separate-server), then you must use the following procedure to configure access control:

-1. On your main GitLab server, add the following to the `/etc/gitlab/gitlab.rb` file:
+1. On your `main GitLab server`, add the following to the `/etc/gitlab/gitlab.rb` file:

-    ```shell
+    ```ruby
     gitlab_pages['enable'] = true
     gitlab_pages['access_control'] = true
     ```

-1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the main GitLab server for the changes to take effect.
+1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the `main GitLab server` for the changes to take effect.

-1. Create a backup of secrets file on the main GitLab server: `cp /etc/gitlab/gitlab-secrets.json /etc/gitlab/gitlab-secrets.json.bak`.
+1. Create a backup of the secrets file on the `main GitLab server`:

-1. Create a backup of secrets file on the Pages server: `cp /etc/gitlab/gitlab-secrets.json /etc/gitlab/gitlab-secrets.json.bak`.

-1. After your server has been reconfigured, copy the `/etc/gitlab/gitlab-secrets.json` file from the main GitLab server to the Pages server.

-1. Disable Pages on the main server by setting the following in the `/etc/gitlab/gitlab.rb` file:

-    ```ruby
-    gitlab_pages['enable'] = false
+    ```shell
+    cp /etc/gitlab/gitlab-secrets.json /etc/gitlab/gitlab-secrets.json.bak
     ```

-1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the main GitLab server for the changes to take effect.
+1. Create a backup of the secrets file on the `Pages server`:

+    ```shell
+    cp /etc/gitlab/gitlab-secrets.json /etc/gitlab/gitlab-secrets.json.bak
+    ```

+1. Copy the `/etc/gitlab/gitlab-secrets.json` file from the `main GitLab server` to the `Pages server`.

     DANGER: **Danger:**
-    Do not edit or replace the `gitlab-secrets.json` file on the main server or you might experience permanent data loss.
+    Do not edit or replace the `gitlab-secrets.json` file on the `main GitLab server` or you might experience permanent data loss.
 This file contains secrets that control database encryption.
-As a precaution, before editing this file on the Pages server, make a backup copy: `cp /etc/gitlab/gitlab-secrets.json /etc/gitlab/gitlab-secrets.json.bak`
+It is safe to copy this file to the `Pages server`, be certain that you have followed the preceding steps to create a backup copy as a precaution.

-1. On your GitLab Pages server, add the following to the `/etc/gitlab/gitlab.rb` file:
+1. Disable Pages on the `main GitLab server` by setting the following in the `/etc/gitlab/gitlab.rb` file:

     ```ruby
+    gitlab_pages['enable'] = false
+    ```

+1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the `main GitLab server` for the changes to take effect.

+1. On your `GitLab Pages server`, add the following to the `/etc/gitlab/gitlab.rb` file:

+    ```ruby
     gitlab_pages['gitlab_server'] = "http://<your-main-gitlab-server-URL>"
     ```

-1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the Pages server for the changes to take effect.
+1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the `Pages server` for the changes to take effect.

 ## Backup

-Pages are part of the [regular backup][backup] so there is nothing to configure.
+GitLab Pages are part of the [regular backup][backup], so there is no separate backup to configure.

 ## Security